HWCLOCK(8) System Administration HWCLOCK(8)

 There are two separate databases in the zoneinfo system, posix and 'right'.
 'Right' (now

-base the System Clock must be set to (UTC + leap seconds), which is equivalent to
+database the System Clock must be set to (UTC + leap seconds), which is equivalent to (TAI

-(TAI - 10).
-This allows calculating the exact number of seconds between two dates that
+- 10).
+This allows calculating the exact number of seconds between two dates that cross a

-cross a leap second epoch.
-The System Clock is then converted to the correct civil time,
+leap second epoch.
+The System Clock is then converted to the correct civil time, including

-including UTC, by using the 'right' timezone files which subtract the leap seconds.
-Note:
+UTC, by using the 'right' timezone files which subtract the leap seconds.
+Note: this

 from the posix or 'right' subdirectories, e.g., TZ='right/Europe/Dublin'.
 This habit was